 - falsely apply a registered trade mark

-- make a die or equipment that can help in falsifying or removing a trade mark
+- make a die, block, machine or instrument that can help in falsifying or removing a trade mark

-The Copyright Act 1968 similarly provides for criminal sanctions.
-Under this Act it is an offence to:
+Under the Copyright Act 1968 it is an offence to:

 - knowingly import, possess, sell, distribute or commercially deal with an infringing copy